Shaikh-Taufik-Uddin/C-basic-to-Advanced/README.md

 About myself

-Hello everyone,
+👋 About Me

-I am Shaikh Taufik Uddin, and it’s an honor to introduce myself as a first-year student in the Department of Computer Science and Engineering at JIS College of Engineering.
-I come from Khardah, a quiet yet lively town in West Bengal, where I have spent most of my life learning, growing, and shaping my interests.
+Hello!
+I’m Shaikh Taufik Uddin, a first-year Computer Science & Engineering student at JIS College of Engineering.

-Education has always been an important part of who I am.
-I completed my 10th board examinations from Khardah Shibnath High School, where I was fortunate enough to achieve 95.43% and secure an All West Bengal Rank of 25.
-Those results gave me confidence and pushed me to keep aiming higher.
-Later, I pursued my Higher Secondary education at Rahara Ramakrishna Mission, one of the most disciplined and respected institutions in our area, where I scored 93 percentile.
-My journey through school taught me not just academics but also discipline, time management, and the value of hard work.

-Now that I have stepped into the world of engineering, I see it as a brand-new chapter filled with challenges, opportunities, and learning.
-Ever since I was young, I’ve been fascinated by technology — how it evolves, how machines think, and how innovation changes the way we live.
-I would say I’m a bit of a tech nerd.
-I love exploring computer hardware, trying out new gadgets, and understanding what goes on inside the systems we use every day.
-This curiosity is what drew me toward Computer Science and Engineering.
-I want to learn not just how computers work, but how they can be made to work better — smarter, faster, and more efficiently.

-Apart from academics, I consider myself a person who enjoys helping others.
-Whether it’s solving a technical problem, sharing notes, or explaining a concept, I always try to contribute in whatever way I can.
-I believe knowledge grows only when shared, and I genuinely enjoy being part of that process.
-It gives me a sense of satisfaction when someone benefits from something I explained or taught.

- I have always been that “tech nerd” among my friends — the one people turn to when their computers crash or when they need help building a custom PC.
-I enjoy exploring how hardware and software work hand-in-hand to create the digital world around us.
-My curiosity often drives me to learn new things — from understanding how processors function, to exploring programming logic and artificial intelligence.
-I believe that technology, when used rightly, has the power to simplify life and solve real-world problems, and I wish to be a part of that transformation.

-Personality-wise, I’m a calm, approachable, and positive person.
-I like meeting new people and learning about their experiences.
-I feel college is not just about degrees or grades — it’s about building relationships, gaining exposure, and learning how to work with others.
-Over the next four years, I want to make memories that last — working on projects, participating in events, and creating something meaningful with my fellow classmates.
+I come from Khardah, West Bengal, a quiet yet lively town where I grew up exploring technology and developing a love for learning.

+📚 Education

+10th Board – Khardah Shibnath High School
+‣ Scored 95.43% and achieved All West Bengal Rank 25

+12th Board – Rahara Ramakrishna Mission
+‣ Graduated with 93 percentile

+These experiences taught me discipline, time management, and the importance of consistent effort.

+💻 Tech Journey

+I’ve always been a tech enthusiast — the friend everyone calls when their PC breaks or when they want advice on custom hardware.
+My curiosity drives me to explore how hardware and software work together, from processors to algorithms.

+I’m particularly interested in:

+🖥️ Computer Hardware & Coding

+Currently, I’m focusing on strengthening my programming fundamentals and building small projects to document my learning journey here on GitHub.

+🌱 What I Believe

+“Knowledge grows when it’s shared.”

+I enjoy helping others — whether it’s troubleshooting a technical issue, explaining a concept, or collaborating on projects.
+College, to me, is about more than grades — it’s about collaboration, exposure, and creating meaningful memories with peers.

+✨ Goals

-When I think about the future, I see myself becoming a skilled engineer who can contribute something valuable to society.
-My dream is to combine my passion for technology with creativity to build solutions that make people’s lives easier.
-I’m particularly interested in fields like AI, cybersecurity, and computer hardware design, and I’m excited to explore them in depth during my college journey.
+I aspire to become a skilled engineer who can combine technology and creativity to build solutions that make life easier.

-To sum up, I see myself as someone who is curious, hardworking, and ready to learn.
-I am thankful to my professors, mentors, and new friends who will accompany me in this journey ahead.
-I look forward to these wonderful four years at JIS College of Engineering — learning, growing, and creating memories that I’ll cherish forever.
+Over the next few years, I hope to:

+Contribute to open-source projects

+Work on AI-driven applications

+Explore real-world problem-solving through technology

+⚡ Fun Facts

+Energetic , approachable, and always curious about how things work

+A self-proclaimed “tech nerd” who loves tinkering with gadgets

+Excited to explore new tools, frameworks, and coding challenges every day

+🙌 Closing Note

-Thank you for listening to my introduction.
+Thank you for visiting my profile and joining me on this journey of learning, building, and sharing.
+I’m looking forward to collaborating, contributing, and making these years memorable.